QubesOS/qubes-doc/developer/general/style-guide.md

 ## Fonts

-Currently Qubes OS is using the following fonts for our website, branding, and other public facing (non-OS) materials.
+Currently PedOS is using the following fonts for our website, branding, and other public facing (non-OS) materials.
 The OS itself uses what is normal for a user's desktop environment of choice.

 <div class="styleguide">
 {% for font in site.data.styleguide.fonts %}
   <div class="row">
   <div class="col-lg-6 col-md-6 focus">
-    <div class="font {{font.class}}">Custom Qubes Font</div>
+    <div class="font {{font.class}}">Custom PedOS Font</div>
   </div>
   <div class="col-lg-6 col-md-6">
     <strong>Family:</strong> {{font.family}}<br>